 A student can return by following one of the options below:

-- A negative COVID test and free of all symptoms (must be symptom-free of fever specifically for 24 hours without fever-reducing medication) or
+- A negative COVID test (at home/self-administered tests are not acceptable) and free of all symptoms (must be symptom-free of fever specifically for 24 hours without fever-reducing medication) or

 - A doctor's note with a non-COVID diagnosis and clearance to return to school (can be faxed to the school nurse on the Ridgefield Campus or Preschool Director on Westport or Bedford campus) or